What is eye pain?

 - Antibiotic, antifungal or antiviral eye drops.

-- Use a clean towel or tissue every time when wiping the face or eyes.
+- Using a clean towel or tissue every time you wipe your face or your eyes.

-- Wash hands frequently, particularly after coughing, sneezing or using the toilet.
+- Washing your hands frequently, particularly after coughing, sneezing or using the toilet.

-- Keep hands and fingers out of the eyes.
+- Keeping your hands and fingers out of your eyes.

-- Avoid the use of contact lenses when the eyes are infected.
+- Avoiding the use of contact lenses while your eyes are infected.

-- Do not use makeup when the eyes are infected.
+- Avoiding the use of makeup while your eyes are infected.

 - Seek medical care as soon as possible.

-- Gently place a shield over the eye until medical attention can be received.
-A shield can be made from something as simple as the bottom of a paper cup that has been cut out and taped over the eye.
+- Gently place a shield over your eye until you can get medical attention.
+You can make a shield from something as simple as the bottom of a paper cup that you can cut out and tape over your eye.

-- Unless there has been a chemical injury, do not rinse with water.
+- Unless you’ve had a chemical injury, don’t rinse your eyes with water.

-- Do not try to remove an object stuck in the eye.
+- Don’t try to remove an object that’s stuck in your eye.

-- If the eye is bleeding, discuss with the eye doctor whether to avoid the use of aspirin or anti-inflammatory drugs, as these may thin the blood and make it more difficult to control bleeding.
+- If your eye is bleeding, ask your healthcare provider if you should avoid taking aspirin or anti-inflammatory drugs, as these may thin your blood and make it more difficult to control bleeding.

 When to Call the Doctor

-- Inability to move the eyes through their normal range
+- Being unable to move your eyes through their normal range of motion.